vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. He did not cling to life — He gave it back to the Father.
 3. His surrender is the key to my freedom.

+#### 💬 Ejaculatory Prayer

+**Into Your hands, O Lord, I commend my spirit.**

 #### 🗣️ Colloquy

 Jesus, You gave everything — even Your last breath — in love.
 Help me to die to self today, and to trust that in surrender, I find life.

-#### 💬 Ejaculatory Prayer

-**Into Your hands, O Lord, I commend my spirit.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Optional)

 Today I will surrender one attachment, fear, or distraction — and make it a prayer of trust.